Rohansaini1512/Plus/README.md

 ## 📝 Notes

 - The application is configured for production deployment
-- Health checks are essential for Kubernetes orchestration
 - The Jenkins pipeline automatically builds and deploys on code changes
 - Docker image is pushed to Docker Hub with build number tags